trungnemo/djangoblog/Chapter7_AddCategory2Post.md

 #Then goto the http://127.0.0.1:8000/admin/blog/category/
 #Add some categories such as Programming, Sports, Movies
 ```
-## Add thecategory field of Post to the Blog Add, Edit form
+## Add category field of Post to the Blog Add, Edit form
 We hardcode to simulate ho the category data will be loaded into the Category select of the form.
 We use the variables choices, the data type is list of turple
 ```python